cscott0108/tactility-enhanced-t-deck/Apps/UartRelay/README.md

 1. Open UartRelay on the T-Deck
 2. Select UART port and baud rate
 3. Toggle the relay to start forwarding between UART and USB Serial JTAG
-4. Optionally enable SD logging for session capture (only available when USB relay is off; USB terminals have built-in logging)
+4. Optionally enable SD logging for session capture (only available when USB relay is off; not needed with USB relay since terminals like PuTTY already have built-in logging)
 5. Press stop to end the relay (cleanup is automatic)

 Tips: